divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 - [7-systmr-irq](./sw/7-systmr-irq/)
 - [8-FreeRTOS-demo1](./sw/8-FreeRTOS-demo1/)
 - [9-FreeRTOS-demo2](./sw/9-FreeRTOS-demo2/)
-- [FreeRTOS-Kernel](./sw/FreeRTOS-Kernel/): This directory corresponds to the source files of FreeRTOS repository used in the FreeRTOS-demos.
+- [FreeRTOS-Kernel](./sw/FreeRTOS-Kernel/): This directory corresponds to the source files of the FreeRTOS repository used in the FreeRTOS-demos.

 ### Booting a sw application using NMON
 For loading and booting your application with NMON you need to install `expect`, you can simply type `sudo apt install expect`.

-For example enter into the `1-blink_led` directory and compile it and program the generated `*.nmon` file.
+For example, enter into the `1-blink_led` directory, compile it, and program the generated `*.nmon` file.

 ```bash
 cd sw/1-blink_led